 Once the attorney has gathered all of this information, they will typically go to their inventory of estate planning tools.
-They will propose one or two ideas to you to successfully execute your wishes.
+They will propose one or two ideas for you to successfully execute your wishes.

-It is very helpful at this point, if your attorney is familiar with various financial instruments.
+It is very helpful at this point if your attorney is familiar with various financial instruments.
 This includes annuities, variable annuities, life insurance, mutual funds, 401(k) s, IRAs, etc. An attorney who’s not familiar with these, may set-up estate planning documents that don’t work with your financial accounts.